Sharath-Devanand/PizzaProject/README.md

 3. The Classic Deluxe Pizza is the best-selling pizza (2453), followed by Barbeque Chicken (2400).
 The high Barbeque Chicken orders despite being from the least ordered category indicate further inspection of other pizzas in the Chicken category owing to low orders.

-4. Expensive pizzas, such as Thai chicken and California Chicken are amongst the most sold proving a higher impact of flavour for a higher price.
+4. Expensive pizzas, such as Thai Chicken and California Chicken are amongst the most sold proving a higher impact of flavour for a higher price.

 5. Average Order Value (AOV) is 17 GBP, given that most of the orders consist of a single pizza.
 Further exploration of add-ons like sides and drinks could boost the AOV.